goutam63/Data-analytics-/README.md

 [2016 US General Election Poll Data Analysis](https://github.com/goutam63/Data-analytics-/blob/main/2016%20General%20Election%20Poll%20Analysis.ipynb): Very simple analysis of 2016 US General Election Poll data.

 [911 Calls - Exploratory Analysis](https://github.com/goutam63/Data-analytics-/blob/main/911%20Calls%20-%20Exploratory%20Analysis.ipynb): Exploratory Data Analysis of the 911 calls dataset hosted on Kaggle.
 Demonstrates extraction of useful features from different variables.

+[Fuel economy data - data analysis](https://github.com/goutam63/Data-analytics-/tree/main/Data%20Analytics%20with%20Fuel%20Economy%20Data):The fuel economy of an automobile is the fuel efficiency relationship between the distance traveled and the amount of fuel consumed by the vehicle.
+Consumption can be expressed in terms of volume of fuel to travel a distance, or the distance travelled per unit volume of fuel consumed.

+[movie data data analysis](https://github.com/goutam63/Data-analytics-/tree/main/Data%20Analytics%20with%20Movie%20Data):data analysis on the movie data